 NCSA is a recruiting platform owned by IMG Academy.
 Athletes can create a free profile that includes their stats, academic information, and highlight video.
 The platform has a database of 40,000+ college coaches across 30+ sports, and athletes can use it to search for programs and send messages to coaches.

 That's the free tier.
 The four paid tiers — Champion, Elite, MVP, and MVP+, which range from roughly $1,500 to $4,200+ — add a recruiting specialist (an NCSA staff member, not an active college coach), access to workshops and webinars, and recruiter-assisted introductions to college programs.
-The higher tiers (MVP and MVP+) include one-on-one specialist access.
+The higher tiers (MVP and MVP+) include one-on-one specialist access; our tier-by-tier breakdown shows where the real feature jumps are.
 The premium packages are where NCSA makes its money, and they're what this review is really about.

-NCSA helped 31,000+ athletes commit in 2024 and has a 4.0/5 rating on Trustpilot from over 4,000 reviews.
+NCSA helped 31,000+ athletes commit in 2024 and holds a 4.6/5 rating on Trustpilot from more than 4,400 reviews.
 On paper, that looks strong.
 But the experience is polarizing in ways that the aggregate rating doesn't capture.

 What NCSA does well